mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter5.md

 <img src="images/chapter5/manage-biography.gif" class="img-large" />

-The ASP.NET MVC template starts with a profile management page displaying thatallwos you to change your password, manage alternate logins (such as Facebook, Twitter, Microsoft, etc.), and configure multi-factor authentication (if enabled).
+The ASP.NET MVC template starts with a profile management page that allows you to change your password, manage alternate logins (such as Facebook, Twitter, Microsoft, etc.), and configure multi-factor authentication (if enabled).

-We'll be adding a the *Biography* field.
+We'll be adding the *Biography* field.
 Once added, you'll be able to see your biography on the main page and navigate to a second page to update the biography.

 You may also notice the status message that is shown when the biography has been updated.